 Scenario A - the VRE Manager, according to the demand of data analysis executions in the VRE, decides the number of SmartExecutor nodes needed in the VRE.
 Through the VRE administration portal, the VRE Manager chooses (from a list of templates) to create the required number of SmartExecutors.
 She/he chooses on which infrastructure the resources should be created and their characteristics in terms of computation and/or storage capacity.
 The gCube system, via the integration facility here described, will automatically create the new nodes, register them to the D4Science infrastructure and make them available in the VRE.

-Scenario B - in this more advanced scenario, the gCube system intelligently adapt the number of SmartExecutor nodes to the actual demand.
+Scenario B - in this more advanced scenario, the gCube system intelligently adapts the number of SmartExecutor nodes to the actual demand.
 In the VRE administration portal, the VRE Manager decides the minimum and maximum number of SmartExecutor expected for the VRE.
 Then, the gCube system via the integration facility here described, automatically scales-in/out the pool of SmartExecutors (by creating/destroying nodes) predicting the demand for SmartExecutors by analysing VRE accounting and monitoring data.

 It is possible to recognize the following functionalities that should be available in the integration facilities in order to realize the scenarios described:

-Registration and management of cloud providers, access credentials and cloud resources templates on a per-VRE basis.
+Registration and management of cloud providers.
+Access credentials and cloud resources templates on a per-VRE basis.
 Credentials must be securely stored in the infrastructure;

 Cloud resource lifecycle management.
 Creation, configuration and decommissioning of cloud resources must be supported.
 The integration facility should also allow to use templates for the configuration of cloud resources (e.g. SmartExecutor Template, cpu and memory characteristics);